-- 8. Select a RAID Level from the drop-down list which lists available RAID level only according to the disk selection.
-And also select a Quantity of Subgroups if the combination RAID level is selected. - 9.
+- 9. Select a RAID Level from the drop-down list which lists available RAID level only according to the disk selection.
+And also select a Quantity of Subgroups if the combination RAID level is selected. - 10.
 Click the Next button to continue.

-- 10. Disk properties can also be configured optionally in this step: - Enable Disk Write Cache: Check to enable the write cache option of disks.
+- 11. Disk properties can also be configured optionally in this step: - Enable Disk Write Cache: Check to enable the write cache option of disks.
 Enabling disk write cache will improve write I/O performance but have a risk of losing data when power failure. - Enable Disk Read-ahead: Check to enable the read-ahead function of disks.
 System will preload data to disk buffer based on previously retrieved data.
 This feature will efficiently improve the performance of sequential data retrieved. - Enable Disk Command Queuing: Check to enable the command queue function of disks.
 Send multiple commands to a disk at once to improve performance. - Enable Disk Standby: Check to enable the auto spin down function of disks.
-The disks will be spun down for power saving when they are idle for the period of time specified. - 11.
-Click the Next button to continue.
+The disks will be spun down for power saving when they are idle for the period of time specified. - Enable High Latency Disk Warning: Check to enable the high latency disk warning function in a disk group.
+When a disk drive is abnormal with high latency, the system will send event logs to notify IT administrators in advance to avoid affecting overall performance.

-12. After confirmation of info on the summary page, click the Finish button to create a pool.
+13. After confirmation of info on the summary page, click the Finish button to create a pool.